-- 10 oz bittersweet chocolate, finely chopped (make sure there are no animal products for vegan truffles)
+- 10 ounces bittersweet chocolate (finely chopped; make sure there are no animal products for vegan truffles)

 - 1/4 cup cocoa powder

-- Toasted or flaked coconut to decorate, optional
+- Optional: toasted or flaked coconut to decorate

 1. Place the finely chopped chocolate in medium heat-safe bowl and set aside.
 Place the coconut milk in a small saucepan over medium-high heat.